syedaaniba/-Heart-Disease-Prediction/README.md

-# Customer Churn Prediction
+# Heart Disease Prediction

-This project uses machine learning to predict customer churn.
+This project uses machine learning to predict the presence of heart disease based on patient data.
 It utilizes a **Logistic Regression** model and a pipeline for data preprocessing and model training.

 ---

 ## The Data

-The dataset used in this project is not specified, but it contains customer information and a target variable indicating whether a customer has churned (left the service).
+The dataset used in this project is the **Cleveland Heart Disease** dataset from the UCI Machine Learning Repository.
+It contains 14 features, including clinical and demographic information, and a target variable indicating the presence of heart disease.

 ---

 ## Project Structure

-The main script is `customer_churn_predictor.ipynb`.
+The main script is `heart_disease_predictor.py`.
 It performs the following steps:
-- **Data Loading and Cleaning**: The dataset is loaded, and any necessary data cleaning or preparation is performed.
+- **Data Loading and Cleaning**: The dataset is loaded, missing values are handled, and the target variable is prepared.
-- **Preprocessing**: Data is prepared for the model, which may include scaling numerical features and encoding categorical features.
+- **Preprocessing**: A `ColumnTransformer` is used to scale numerical features and leave categorical features untouched.
-- **Model Training**: A `Pipeline` is used to combine the preprocessing steps and a **Logistic Regression** classifier.
+- **Model Training**: A `Pipeline` combines the preprocessing and a `LogisticRegression` classifier.
-- **Hyperparameter Tuning**: The best model is selected through a process of tuning the model's parameters.
+- **Hyperparameter Tuning**: A `GridSearchCV` with `StratifiedKFold` is used to find the best hyperparameters for the model.
-- **Evaluation**: The final model is evaluated on a test set, and its performance is reported.
+- **Evaluation**: The final model is evaluated on a test set, and its performance is reported using **accuracy**, a **confusion matrix**, and a **classification report**.

 ---